cc-mkotrike/testqs2/README.md

 <a name="Cost"></a>
 ## Cost & Licenses
 The user is responsible for the cost of the Azure Cloud services used while running this QuickStart deployment.
 There is no additional cost for using the QuickStart.
 You will need a SAS license (emailed from SAS for SAS 9.4 Grid and SAS Viya) to launch this QuickStart.
 Your SAS account team can advise on the appropriate software licensing and sizing to meet the workload and performance needs.
-We have given some recommended sizing for the deployment to help you choose during deployment.
+SAS software is typically licensed on maximum number of physical cores for the computational engine.

+In Azure, instance sizes are based on virtual CPUs (vcpus) which equates to 2 vcpus per physical core.
+We provide recommended instance types and sizes, based on physical cores, as a starting point for this deployment.
+It is important to use server types that support Accelerated Networking and Premium Storage features.
+You may choose to use larger instances as recommended by SAS sizing guidelines, but we recommend using the instance series noted.

 <a name="SAS9Sizing"></a>
 ### SAS 9.4 Grid Sizing